 What is the law regarding Portuguese citizenship for Sephardic Jews?

 When referring to Sephardic Jews, this specifically refers to the descendants of the traditional Jewish communities of the Iberian peninsula.
-This new law means that the Portuguese government may grant citizenship to the descendants of the Sephardic Jews who were expelled from Portugal during the fifteenth century.
+This new law means that the Portuguese government may grant citizenship to the descendants of Sephardic people who were expelled from Portugal during the fifteenth century.

-This new opportunity for Portuguese citizenship for Sephardic Jews is now being widely used and can be a great legacy to leave your family.
+This new opportunity for Portuguese citizenship is now being widely used and can be a great legacy to leave your family.
 Acquiring a European passport can open up access to a whole world of new possibilities, particularly from a country like Portugal.
-The country has been ranked as having the third most powerful passport in the world and is also in the midst of an economic boom, with a stable political environment which makes it incredibly attractive to investors.
+The country has been ranked as having the third most powerful passport in the world and is also in the midst of an economic boom, with a stable political environment that makes it incredibly attractive to investors.

-In this article you will find all the information you need to about obtaining Portuguese citizenship for Sephardic Jews:
+In this article you will find all the information you need to know about obtaining Portuguese citizenship for Jews from Sephardic origin.

 Who can apply for Portuguese citizenship by means of Sephardic Jewish ancestry?

-This opportunity is not just restricted Jewish people, Portuguese speakers, or residents of Portugal.
+This opportunity is not just restricted to Jewish people, Portuguese speakers, or residents of Portugal.
 Any descendant of Portuguese Sephardic ancestry may apply, regardless of nationality.
 The only thing you must prove to the Portuguese Ministry of Justice is that you have genuine Sephardic origin and that you in some form or manner, maintain continuity in the Sephardic tradition through generations.

-Under the law you can apply for Portuguese citizenship as a person of Sephardic descent if you comply with the following conditions:
+Under the law you can apply for Portuguese citizenship as a person of Sephardic origin if you comply with the following conditions:

 - You are over 18 years old or emancipated according to Portuguese law

-- Belong to a Sephardic community of Portuguese origin
+- You belong to a Sephardic community of Portuguese origin

 The history of Sephardic Jews in Portugal